Joint Optimization of DNN Model Caching and Request Routing in Mobile Edge Computing

 Specifically, if at time slot $t-1$, submodel $h$ at BS $n$ has just been downloaded, and no submodel larger than $h$ has been downloaded in this slot, then submodel $h$ will be cached and $\tilde{X}^t_{n,h}$ is set to 1.
 Conversely, if at time slot $t$, a larger submodel than $h$ that has been downloaded at BS $n$, so that submodel $h$ should not be cached, i.e., $\tilde{X}^t_{n,h}$ is set to 0.
 Otherwise, the caching state of submodel $h$ at BS $n$ remains unchanged.

 Consequently, based on the above caching state, the inference precision that model type $m$ can provide at BS $n$ during time slot $t$ can be calculated as:

-In addition, similar to Eq. (\ref{con.T}), the total end-to-end inference latency at time slot $t$ for routing user requests of model type $m$ from home BS $n'$ to target BS $n$ for inference can be calculated as:
+Similar to Eq. (\ref{con.T}), the total end-to-end inference latency at time slot $t$ for routing user requests of model type $m$ from home BS $n'$ to target BS $n$ for inference can be calculated as:

 where $d_m$ represents the input data size of model type $m$.

 Finally, let $Q^t_m(n',n)$ be the Quality of Experience (QoE) at time slot $t$ for routing a user request of model type $m$ with home BS $n'$ to target BS $n$ for inference.
 To comprehensively evaluate the trade-off between inference precision and the user-perceived end-to-end inference latency, we define the QoE function as follows: